pauljickling/notes/python/virtualenv.md

 Once that is setup you can go ahead and install dependencies via pip.

+One useful flag when creating your directory's virtual environment is to specify the version of Python to use.
+This is how that is implemented:

+`virtualenv --python=python3.6 env`

 ### Exiting Virtual Environment

 The virtual environment can be exited via the `deactivate` command.